speth/RMG-Py/documentation/source/users/cantherm/input.rst

 Species
 =======

-Each species of interest must be specified using a ``species()`` function, which can be input in two different ways, discussed in the separate subsections below:
+Each species of interest must be specified using a ``species()`` function, which can be input in three different ways, discussed in the separate subsections below:

-1. By pointing to the output files of quantum chemistry calculations, which CanTherm will parse for the necessary molecular properties
+1. By pointing to the output files of quantum chemistry calculations, which CanTherm will parse for the necessary molecular properties.
-2. By directly entering the molecular properties
+2. By directly entering the molecular properties.
+3. By pointing to a ``CanthermSpecies`` file.

-Within a single input file, both Option #1 and #2 may be used for different species.
+Within a single input file, any of the above options may be used for different species.

 Option #1: Automatically Parse Quantum Chemistry Calculation Output
 -------------------------------------------------------------------

 For this option, the ``species()`` function only requires two parameters, as in the example below::

-    species('C2H6', 'C2H6.py')
+    species('C2H6', 'C2H6.py',
+            structure = SMILES('CC'),
+            )

 The first parameter (``'C2H6'`` above) is the species label, which can be referenced later in the input file.
 The second parameter (``'C2H6.py'`` above) points to the location of another python file containing details of the species.
 This file will be referred to as the species input file.
+The third parameter (``'structure = SMILES('CC')'`` above) gives the species structure (either SMILES, adjacencyList, or InChI could be used).
+The structure parameter isn't necessary for the calculation, however if it is not specified the CanthermSpecies file will not be generated.

 The species input file accepts the following parameters: